Princeps senatus: Appointment

 The princeps senatus appeared in the beginning of the third century BC, possibly in 275.
 It finds its origin in the lex Ovinia of c.
 313 BC, which considerably changed the composition of the Senate.
 Before this law, senators were about a hundred and appointed by the consuls from among their supporters; membership of the Senate therefore changed every year.
-The lex Ovinia transferred the power to appoint senators to the censors, who could only remove senators in case of misconduct, thus making them appointed for life.
+The lex Ovinia transferred the power to appoint senators to the censors, who could remove senators only in cases of misconduct, thus making them appointed for life.
 The law also increased their number to 300.
 These changes led the censors to make an official list of senators, recording their right to sit in the Senate.
 The first censor to make this list was likely Appius Claudius Caecus, who was said to have invented the rhotacism in Latin, perhaps in the process of writing this list, since several Latin names changed in these years.
 Another reform of the Senate followed a few decades later: senators were by now picked from among former magistrates.
 As a result, senators were ordered by the censors in several ranks according to their past magistracies.
 This ordering by seniority led to the creation of the princeps senatus: the first name on the list of senators, who was always the most senior ex-censor, patrician or plebeian; the censors could not make a choice between candidates.
 Caecus was almost certainly not the first princeps, because the extensive tradition about him would not have failed to mention this fact.
 He is also described as an old man speaking in the Senate against Pyrrhus c.
 280 BC.
 Since he was the most senior former censor at that date, the first princeps was necessarily appointed after his death.
 The most probable candidate is therefore Quintus Fabius Maximus Rullianus, chosen by the censors of 275, whose lectio left a mark in ancient sources.